Breeder: Jens Skude, Skovbygaard

 The stallion is free from WFFS

-Already at his licensing E.H.
-Cadeau was a real popular figure.
+Even at his licensing E.H.
+Cadeau was very popular.
 He convinces with beauty and charm as well as significant parts of the body, which reveal the background of the highly esteemed maternal tribe.
 The strong foundation is equipped with good and big joints.
 Especially the trot impresses with unswerving tact and accentuated mechanics in expansive expiration.

 In the pedigree of E.H.
 Cadeau you can find the champion stallions Kostolany, E.H.
 Bartholdy, Zhivago and E.H.
 Mackensen and Reserve Champion Arogno and Best Trakehner Type Sire, E.H.
 Caprimond.
 Also, three state premium mares and the precious blood of the Mahogany and the famous Maharajah are found in the descent.